blazejba/gp2/README.md

 ###### 4.2.1 Replacement policy
 **`Choice replacement_policy = elitism`**
 * **`elitism`**
-A certain number of the fittest individuals is injected to the next generation.
-This strategy keeps the best results through the generations making sure that the best discovered combinations of genes survive the stochastic processes of selection and reproduction.
+A certain number of the fittest individuals are injected to the next generation.
+This strategy keeps the `num_of_elites` best results through the generations making sure that the best discovered combinations of genes survive the stochastic processes of selection and reproduction.
     * **`Int num_of_elites = 2`**
     Number of elites injected to next generation.

 ###### 4.2.2 Migration policy
-Although the migration is a sub-part of the replacement, for the clarity it has been defined as a separate policy.
+Although the migration is a sub-part of the replacement, for the sake of keeping GPEC as modular as possible it has been defined as a separate policy.

 **`!
 Bool migration_out = false`**
-When set to False the island is not sending out any emigrants.
+When `false`, an island is not sending out any emigrants.

 **`!
 Bool  migration_in = false`**
-When set to False the island is not taking in any immigrants.
+When `false`, an island is not taking in any immigrants.

 **`Choice entry_policy = probabilistic`**
 * **`periodical`**
     * **`Int period = 5`**
-    In periodical migration an island takes immigrants frequently, with a `period` separation between each migration.
+    In periodical migration an island takes in immigrants with a constant rate equal to `period` generations.

 * **`probabilistic`**
     * **`Float chance = 10`**
-    Immigrants will be accepted `chance`% of the time.
+    Immigrants will be accepted `chance`% of the time a new population is evolved.

-**`Choice selection_policy = roulette_wheel`**
+**`Choice selection_policy = truncation`**
 The strategy for selecting an immigrant from a list of candidates.
 The list consists of all emigrants sent out on the other islands.
+Once a candidate has been taken in it is no longer available.
 For the available strategies look into Section **4.2.3 Selection policy**.

 **`Int emigrants = 1`**
-Defines how many migrants will be send out for other islands.
+Defines how many migrants will be made available for other islands.

 **`Int immigrants = 1`**
 Defines how many migrants will be taken in each period/call.